Documentation Index Fetch the complete documentation index at: https://docs.pragmatiks.io/llms.txt

 - deployment.failed

-resource: secret
+secret :

 The secret field uses a field reference — it pulls the value from a pragma/secret resource instead of hardcoding it.
 Other resources can reference this webhook’s outputs: